Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 self.mailer = mailer # Depends on abstraction

-This pattern is especially powerful when you are choosing between different technology stacks — well-abstracted code makes it possible to swap implementations without rewriting business logic.
+This pattern is particularly useful when selecting among different technology stacks; well-abstracted code permits implementations to be swapped without rewriting business logic.

 DRY, KISS, and YAGNI: The Guiding Triad

 Beyond SOLID, three additional principles form the philosophical backbone of clean code.
-They are simpler to state but deceptively hard to practice consistently.
+They are simpler to state but deceptively difficult to practise consistently.

 "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
-When you duplicate logic, you create a maintenance burden — change it in one place and you must remember to change it everywhere else.
-You will forget.
-Everyone forgets.
+When logic is duplicated, a maintenance burden is created: changes made in one location must be remembered in every other location.
+Such requirements are routinely forgotten.

 # Bad: Tax calculation logic duplicated